RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-aws-identity-center.md

 ## Step 5: Activate SAML integration

-The final step in our SAML integration with AWS IAM identity Center is to **Activate** the SAML integration.
+The final step in our SAML integration with AWS IAM identity Center is to activate the SAML integration.

-1. In the Single Sign-On screen, click **Activate**.
+1. In the Single Sign-On screen, select **Activate**.

    {{<image filename="images/rc/saml/aws_iam_identity_center_saml_15.png" alt="" >}}{{</image>}}

-1. A Logout notification screen is shown, explaining that you will be redirected to AWS IAM Identity Center's login screen.
+  A logout notification screen displays, letting you know that you are redirected to AWS IAM Identity Center's login screen.

    {{<image filename="images/rc/saml/aws_iam_identity_center_saml_16.png" alt="" >}}{{</image>}}